Danish Center for Climate Computing (DC3)

 In order to download/upload data from/to DC3 use the following command:

 for more information use man/info commands (man scp).

 There are 5 frontend nodes available at the moment: fend01.hpc.ku.dk - fend05.hpc.ku.dk

 DC3 provides a rich set of HPC utilities, applications, compilers and programming libraries.
 If there is something missing that you want, send email to email@example.com with your request and evaluate it for appropriateness, cost, effort, and benfit to the community.
-More information about available software and how you use it is included in the Available Software section.
+See more information about available software and how to use it in the Available Software section below.